MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/case-study-expanding-the-design-process-for-mixed-reality.md

 ## Design process

-With those three methods our process today looks something like this.
-We often start with whiteboarding and sticky notes.
-Then expand into physical bodystorming and acting.
-Then we translate that thinking into storyboards and something we call a 'One-Line Concept' (the high-level sentence that describes what we're making) Then prototyping and asset creation.
-You can see how much design work happens physically before we get into the development phase.
+Our process today starts with whiteboarding and sticky notes and expands into physical bodystorming and acting.
+We then translate that thinking into storyboards and something we call a 'One-Line Concept' (the high-level sentence that describes what we're making) before moving on to prototyping and asset creation.
+Our design work is often physical before we get into the development phase.

 ![Design process flow 1](images/MRDesignProcess_Flow2.png)<br>
 *Overall design process*